-Gliding on cross-country skis is elegant (and exhausting).
-Carving turns on open slopes and through the woods on Telemark and alpine skis is exhilarating.
+Gliding on traditional cross-country skis is elegant (and exhausting).
+Carving turns through the woods on Telemark and AT skis is exhilarating.
 Sledding is simple joy.
 But if I had to choose one piece of equipment to enjoy snow with, it would probably be a good pair of modern snowshoes.

 Slow-but-steady snowshoes are the All Terrain Vehicles of winter.
 Pick the right pair for you and you can go almost anywhere from the highest summits to the gentlest valley, through deep snow or over slippery ice.